Wind power in the United States: History

 The first municipal use of multiple wind-electric turbines in the USA may have been a five turbine system in Pettibone, North Dakota in 1940.
 These were commercial Wincharger units on guyed towers.

-In 1980 the world's first wind farm, consisting of twenty 30 kW wind turbines was installed at Crotched Mountain, in New Hampshire.
+In 1980, the world's first wind farm, consisting of twenty 30 kW wind turbines was installed at Crotched Mountain, in New Hampshire.

-From 1974 through the mid-1980s the United States government worked with industry to advance the technology and enable large commercial wind turbines.
+From 1974 to the mid-1980s, the United States government worked with industry to advance the technology and enable large commercial wind turbines.
 A series of NASA wind turbines were developed under a program to create a utility-scale wind turbine industry in the U.S., with funding from the National Science Foundation and later the United States Department of Energy (DOE).
-A total of 13 experimental wind turbines were put into operation, in four major wind turbine designs.
+13 experimental wind turbines were put into operation, in four major wind turbine designs.
 This research and development program pioneered many of the multi-megawatt turbine technologies in use today, including: steel tube towers, variable-speed generators, composite blade materials, partial-span pitch control, as well as aerodynamic, structural, and acoustic engineering design capabilities.

-Later, in the 1980s, California provided tax rebates for wind power.
+In the 1980s, California began providing tax rebates for wind power.
 These rebates funded the first major use of wind power for utility electric power.
-These machines, gathered in large wind parks such as at Altamont Pass would be considered small and un-economic by modern wind power development standards.
-In 1985 half of the world's wind energy was generated at Altamont Pass.
-By the end of 1986 about 6,700 wind turbines, mostly less than 100 kW, had been installed at Altamont, at a cost of about $1 billion, and generated about 550 GWh/year.
+These machines, gathered in large wind parks such as at Altamont Pass, would be considered small and un-economic by modern wind power development standards.
+In 1985, half of the world's wind energy was generated at Altamont Pass.
+By the end of 1986, about 6,700 wind turbines, mostly less than 100 kW, had been installed at Altamont, at a cost of about $1 billion, and generated about 550 GWh/year.

 Largest wind farms

-Currently, the ten largest wind farms in the United States are:
+The nine largest wind farms in the United States are: